cycloss/recipes/light.md

 3. Make indentations in the mixture and carefully crack the eggs in.
 Put the lid on the pan and leave to cook for for a few minutes (~3) until almost set (they will likely continue cooking).

 4. Scattered with the coriander, and serve with crusty bread or pasta.

+## Josh's Bird Food

+#### Serves 3 as a side - 15 mins

+- 1 cup of short grain brown rice (or brown rice in general)

+**Dice**

+- 1 beetroot

+- 1/2 cucumber

+- 1 red/yellow pepper

+- 2 sticks of celery

+- 1/2 pack of greek feta (sub 1/2 block halloumi)

+- 1/2 a jar of black olives (can do green)

+- 2 tomatoes

+- 1/2 red onion

+**Seasoning**

+- 4 tbsp extra virgin olive oil

+- 1/2 tsp paprika

+- 1 tsp of ginger powder

+- 1/2 tsp garlic granules

+- 1 tsp mixed herbs

+- 1/4 tsp of black pepper

+**Directions**

+1. Put the rice on

+2. Finely dice all the **dice** ingredients into 1cm cubes

+3. Once cooked, add the rice and **seasoning** ingredients, mix well and serve